UwUDev/ygege/README.md

 YGG Torrent enforces a Cloudflare rule using the `account_created=true` cookie to prevent challenges, theoretically validating user accounts so we can just inject this cookie.
 However, Cloudflare still detects fake HTTPS clients and browser spoofing.

-Ygégé uses the [rquest](https://crates.io/crates/rquest) library - an HTTP client based on `reqwest` and `tokio` that replicates 1:1 TLS and HTTP/2 exchanges to mimic legitimate browser behavior.
+Ygégé uses the [wreq](https://crates.io/crates/wreq) library - an HTTP client based on `reqwest` and `tokio` that replicates 1:1 TLS and HTTP/2 exchanges to mimic legitimate browser behavior.

-**Note**: Compatibility broke with Chrome 133 likely due to HTTP/3 integration, which `rquest` doesn't yet simulate.
+**Note**: Compatibility broke with Chrome 133 likely due to HTTP/3 integration, which `wreq` doesn't yet simulate.

 For technical deep dives:
 - [TLS fingerprinting explained](https://fingerprint.com/blog/what-is-tls-fingerprinting-transport-layer-security/)